Skip to Main Content

 The Comprehensive Epilepsy Program sees patients by physician referral.
 We provide referring doctors with detailed patient reports and want to build a rapport so patients can transition back to their referring doctors after we provide care.
 Referring physicians continue to manage their patients' care, including resuming care following epilepsy surgery if indicated.
 Our goal is to work collaboratively to improve outcomes for epilepsy patients.

-If you have a child who may benefit from this comprehensive evaluation through the Riley Children's Health Comprehensive Epilepsy Program, please send a referral to the Neurology department for comprehensive epilepsy or epilepsy surgery evaluation via fax at 317.968.1193.
+If you have a child who may benefit from this comprehensive evaluation through the Riley Children's Health Comprehensive Epilepsy Program, please send a referral to the Neurology department for comprehensive epilepsy or epilepsy surgery evaluation online or via fax at 317.968.1305.

 Refer A Patient